wwinslade/wnetgraph/pseudocode.md

     Track the largest depth integer encountered Depending on file spec, set the printing width based on the number of leaf nodes Depending on file spec, set the printing height based on the number of leaf nodes

   return

 void graph::to_jgraph()
+  Open the output file
+  Check that the output file is valid, ready to be written to Print out basic jgraph setup to the .jgr file Perform a traversal of the vector of members, print out the link lines Perform a post-order traversal of the tree of members
+    Print out the .eps representations onto the graph

+void graph::jgraph_to_pdf()
+  // Do I want to convert the jgraph file to a .ps here, or in a shell script?